VIS4ROB-lab/pose_graph_backend/README.md

       year={2020}
     }

+This project is released under a GPLv3 license.

 ## Overview ##
 This sensor fusion framework is built as part of a Collaborative SLAM client-server framework consisting of the following software packages:
 * Client's side (Onboard the UAV):